AI Integration

 prompt and promptFile

-By default, SmartGit sends a predefined prompt for the commit message generation, which may evolve over time based on user feedback.
-The prompt option allows you to customize the default AI prompt used for generating commit messages for experimentation or tailored message styles.
-The prompt may include one or more of the following variables:
+By default, SmartGit sends a predefined prompt for the commit message generation, which may evolve based on user feedback.
+The prompt option allows you to customize the default AI prompt used for generating commit messages, enabling experimentation or tailoring message styles.
+The prompt may include one or more of the following placeholder variables:

 • ${gitDiff} - this variable will be substituted with the actual Git diff